 i.
 Software and architectures which are used in designing and delivering DLT which ordinarily, but not necessarily:

 a.
-Uses a distributed, decentralised, shared and, or replicated ledger;
+Uses a distributed, decentralized, shared and, or replicated ledger;

 c.
-Is permissioned or permissionless or hybrids thereof;
+Is permission or permissionless or hybrids thereof;

 d.
 Is immutable;